jabamaus/jaba/README.md

   - check for duplicate filenames at generator level, with proper error reporting
   - Make contents of attr def defaults overidable by user, including calling super

+  - Sort out _ID
     - Make _ID be id of the definition the code is in, such that it works even inside a block that is being executed in the context of a different jaba object
+    - rename existing _ID to id

 - give attributes a 'title' and a 'help' string. title can be used when dumping help, help string can be used in error msgs
 - Stop profiling test as a whole.
 Add a stresstest feature.
 - Ability to reverse engineer jaba definitions from existing vsprojects would be awesome
 - Should 'absolute' paths starting with / force 'root' to be disregarded and make paths relative to definition file or